 * Subscribe to my FREE newsletter so you never miss a recipe! (no junk mail – ever!)

 So happy to have you on board!

 Mash the bananas.
 (The more over-ripe the bananas are the more flavor they will yield.)

-Spread the brown sugar out on the bottom of a 9X5 inch loaf pan (I used and like Fat Daddio’s).
+Spread the brown sugar out on the bottom of a 9X5 inch loaf pan.
+I recommend aluminum.
+I use and like Fat Daddio’s.